-When programs are held at Smith, executive education participants stay in private rooms at the historic Hotel Northampton located in downtown Northampton, surrounded by numerous restaurants, galleries, boutiques, and specialty shops.
+When programs are held at Smith, executive education participants stay in rooms on-campus or at a local hotel surrounded by numerous restaurants, galleries, boutiques, and specialty shops.
 Individual bedrooms include a private bath and standard amenities as well as high-speed Internet access.
 Wireless Internet is also available at Smith College Executive Education facilities.

 Individual laptop use is discouraged in the classroom due to the highly interactive nature of the class.
 Computers and related technology will be provided for specific classroom assignments.
 Hotel rooms and executive education facilities have both wired and wireless Internet access if you choose to bring your own laptop.
 Please remember to bring a voltage adapter if you are from outside the U.S.